Slavery in China

 Earliest recorded form of the Chinese character 奴, meaning "slave."
-It depicts a woman (女) at left, being 'held' by a hand (又), indicating how slaves of the era were often captive women held as concubines and sex slaves.
+It depicts a woman (女) at left, being 'held' by a hand (又), which may suggest that slaves of the era were often captive women held as concubines and sex slaves.

 Slavery in China has taken various forms throughout history.
 Slavery was nominally abolished in 1910, although the practice continued until at least 1949.
-The Chinese term for slave (奴隸 (奴隶, núlì)) can also be roughly translated into 'debtor', 'dependent', or 'subject'.
+The Chinese term for slave (奴隸 (奴隶, núlì)) can also be roughly translated into 'subordinate servant'.
 Despite a few attempts to ban it, slavery existed continuously throughout pre-modern China, sometimes serving a key role in politics, economics, and historical events.
 However slaves in China were a very small part of the population due to a large peasant population that mitigated the need for large scale slave labor.
 The slave population included war prisoners and kidnapped victims or people who had been sold.